 Permission Group

-A permission group named VPC default permission group (all allowed) is automatically created for each Alibaba Cloud account.
-This permission group allows all IP addresses in the VPC to access the file system by using the mount target.
+By default, a default permission group for VPCs is automatically created for each account.
+This permission group allows all IP addresses in the same VPC to access the file system through the mount target.
 You can also create a permission group based on your business scenario.
-For more information, see Procedure.
+For more information, see Manage permission groups.

 Enable IPv6